Illinois and Michigan Canal: Conception

-The first known Europeans to travel the area, Father Marquette and Louis Joliet, went through the Chicago Portage on their return trip.
-Joliet remarked that with a canal they could remove the need to portage and the French could create an empire spanning the continent.
+The first known Europeans to travel the area, Jacques Marquette and Louis Jolliet, went through the Chicago Portage on their return trip.
+Jolliet remarked that with a canal they could remove the need to portage and the French could create an empire spanning the continent.
 The first quantitative survey of the portage was performed in 1816 by Stephen H. Long.
 It was on the basis of these measurements that he was able to make a specific proposal for a canal.

 With several slave states recently admitted to the Union, Nathaniel Pope and Ninian Edwards saw the opportunity to make Illinois a state.
 They proposed moving the border northward from the southern tip of Lake Michigan to allow the canal to be within a single state.
-They believed that the canal would firmly align Illinois with the free states and so Congress granted them statehood even though Illinois did not meet the population requirements.
+They believed that the canal would firmly align Illinois with the free states, and so Congress granted them statehood even though Illinois did not meet the population requirements.